 A way for a web browser to take a user from one page to another without the user clicking or making any input.
 There are various types of redirects which serve different purposes.

-A type of paid ad allowing advertisers to target customers who have already visited their site, in an attempt to get the user to return and complete the desired action.
+A type of paid ad allowing advertisers to target customers who have already visited their site.
+As a result, users may return and complete the desired action.

 Return on Ad Spend (ROAS)